google/site-kit-wp/docs/Data-flow-in-Site-Kit.md

 Actions will have associated controls that use our `API.get`/`API.set` libraries to trigger requests and then update the datastore appropriately with loading states, error messages, and results.

-Selectors will have associated resolvers that trigger requests, usually using asynchronous actions like the ones mentioned above.
+Selectors can have associated resolvers that trigger requests, using asynchronous actions like the ones mentioned above.
+These are created using [`createFetchStore`](https://github.com/google/site-kit-wp/blob/develop/assets/js/googlesitekit/data/create-fetch-store.js).
+Some selectors do not have their own resolver, but depend on another selector with a resolver.
+Be aware of this when waiting for a selector to resolve; some selectors will trigger resolvers up the selector hierarchy.

 ### Step 2: Client `fetch` request